The Goldfinch (film): Critical response

 A.O.
 Scott, writing for the New York Times, said the film "looks and sounds like a movie without quite being one.
 It's more like a Pinterest page or a piece of fan art, the record of an enthusiasm that is, to the outside observer, indistinguishable from confusion."
 Peter Travers of Rolling Stone called it "a botch job for the ages" and said it "appears to be adapting the Cliff’s Notes version of the book instead of the book itself, producing an unplayable series of scene snippets".

+Author's response

+While author Donna Tartt was paid $3 million for the rights to her novel, she disowned the film for not being given the chance to write the screenplay or be named as a producer.
+As a result, she fired her agent of more than 30 years, Amanda "Binky" Urban.